lbryio/lbry.com/content/faq/multisig.md

 ## Receiving LBC in the wallet

-To receive LBC in the Electrum wallet, go to the Receive tab to view an address or enable the addresses view by going to **View > Show Addresses** from the top menu bar.
+To receive LBC in the LBRY Vault wallet, go to the Receive tab click On-chain button to view an address or enable the addresses view by going to **View > Show Addresses** from the top menu bar.
 Here you will see all available addresses on the wallet.
 Multisignature addresses with start with an **r**, regular wallets, including hardware ones, will start with a **b**.

 ## Sending multisignature transactions